 I do not describe myself as a “foodie,” not because the word is so overused but because I literally just eat anything.
-To me a foodie is someone who researches, salivates, and dreams about expensively exclusive food experiences around the word.
+To me a foodie is someone who researches, salivates, and dreams about expensively exclusive food experiences around the world.
 All I do is eat good, cheap food; although I totally pay extra (max +$5) for quality.
 So although this is a “foodie list,” it is totally not a fine dining, back alley guide to Spain.
 I am literally just telling you the researched, quintessential foods we ate while in Andalusia.
 I really tried to remember to take pictures, not always pretty, because I usually forget in lieu of enjoying myself while eating and not having my phone anywhere near liquids I may spill!

 Eating in Andalusia